vulkano-rs/vulkano/README.md

 ### Linux Specific Setup

-Use your package manager to install the required dev-tools and vulkan drivers
+Use your package manager to install the required dev-tools and Vulkan drivers

 For example on ubuntu:
 ```